 This calculator will determine whether two colors you are thinking of using on your slides have enough contrast to be seen clearly by the audience.
-The calculations are based on international standards developed by the World Wide Web Consortium (W3C) detailed here.
+The calculations are based on international standards (AERT) developed by the World Wide Web Consortium (W3C) detailed here.
 There are two tests, a color brightness test and a color difference test.
 Both tests should be passed in order to ensure that the colors you are using on your slides will be easily seen.
 W3C has released a newer test called the contrast ratio that uses relative luminance detailed here.
 I find it allows for colors that may work on a bright flatscreen display but do not have enough contrast for a typical presentation scenario.

 How To Use the Calculator